eddmann/santa-lang-rs/docs/builtins.md

 ### dict

-Returns the Dictionary represenation of the given value.

 ```
 dict(value)
 ```

+Return the Dictionary representation of the given value.

 === "List"

-    Input is a List of List tuples (key, value).
+    Input is a List of List tuples `[key, value]`.

     ```santa
     dict([[1, 2], [3, 4]])